Simonsimu/PrettyPrintJson/README.md

 since Iam passing --compact , --prettyprint , --replaceprettyprint firstly it print compact form and prettyprint form in the console and fillany the pretty print formate is replaced with the original file

-you can pass the commands in any order except file path you shoukd pass the file path as the first argument
+you can pass the commands in any order except file path you should pass the file path as the first argument